hrabanazviking/Bifrost_Reach_Node/software/README.md

-# Bifröst Reach Node — Software
+# RuneForgeAI: Bifröst Reach Node — Software

-> **Software stack for the Bifröst Reach Node intelligent off-grid cellular communications platform.**
+> **Software stack for the RuneForgeAI: Bifröst Reach Node intelligent off-grid cellular communications platform.**

 The `software/` directory contains the user-space software responsible for controlling, monitoring, routing, optimizing, and automating a Bifröst Reach Node.

-Bifröst combines a Raspberry Pi or similar Linux edge computer with a 4G/5G modem, external MIMO antennas, optional antenna positioning hardware, and intelligent network-management software to create a portable cellular communications outpost for rural, remote, nomadic, emergency, and experimental use.
+RuneForgeAI: Bifröst combines a Raspberry Pi or similar Linux edge computer with a 4G/5G modem, external MIMO antennas, optional antenna positioning hardware, and intelligent network-management software to create a portable cellular communications outpost for rural, remote, nomadic, emergency, and experimental use.

 The software does **not** function as an unauthorized cellular repeater or homemade RF amplifier.
 It controls commercially available modem and networking hardware and operates on the data/network side of the cellular connection.